 Our overall goal is for the till to ring and our customers to be delighted.
 So when we buy your work, it’s because we think selling your lovely thing is likely to make those two things happen.
 Retailers are looking for products that make the AAAARGH-I-DON’T-KNOW-WHAT-TO-SELL feeling disappear.

 The clearer you can be about how your work will help my store thrive, the easier it is for me to drop several hundred quid on my first (or fifteenth) order.

-“Do I have to slap robins and snowmen all over my work if I want to sell to shops at Christmas?”
+“Do I have to slap robins and snowmen all over my work?”

 If putting together a collection of Christmas-themed products makes sense for you, great.
 If it doesn’t, that’s fine too.